apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/blackberry/upgrading.md

 3. Navigate to the directory where you put the downloaded source above, using a unix like terminal: Terminal.app, Bash, Cygwin, etc.

-4. Create a new project, as described in <a href="../ios/tools.html">iOS Command-line Tools</a>.
+4. Create a new project, as described in iOS Command-line Tools.
 You need the assets from this new project.

 5. Copy the `www/cordova.js` file from the new project into your `www` directory, and delete your `www/cordova.js` file.